PonIC/PonIC/README.md

 Configuration
 --------------
-* The class `PigPlanAssemblerExt.class` needs to be copied to the directory which is the root directory of the jar that is created to be submitted to Nephele.

-* In the file conf/pig.properties, you need to set the following parameters:
+In the file conf/pig.properties, you need to set the following parameters:
 - `pig.stratosphere.path` : the path where to store PactPlan-related information
 - `pig.pactplan.filepath` : the path where to store PigContext-related information
 - `pig.context.filepath` : the location of the PactClient to use